Scthe/scthe.github.io/_posts/2018-06-17-image-based-lighting.md

 The only step that should require explanation is the last one.
 Firstly:

+{::comment} TODO wtf? {:/comment}

 > "One can notice an extra $$ n \cdot l$$ in the LD term as well as a different weighting $$\frac {1} {\sum_{i}^N} n \cdot l$.
 These empirical terms have been introduce by Karis to allows to improve the reconstructed lighting integral which suffers from coarse hypothesis of separability of this integral.
 There is no mathematical derivation for these terms, goal was to have an exact match with a constant L(l)."
-Quoted Karis's work refers to [1].
+*Quoted Karis's work refers to [1].*

-Secondly, we may notice the usage of so called split sum approximation:
+Secondly, we may notice the usage of so called 'split sum approximation':

 $$ \sum a_i b_i \approx \frac {1}{N} (\sum a_i) (\sum b_i) $$